-Let’s face it 500 bucks isn’t a vast amount of money, at the time of writing and with the current exchange rate it’s around £340 – so is it possible to live abroad anywhere on that amount of cash per month, or are we talking cardboard boxes under flyovers?
+Let’s face it 500 dollars isn’t a vast amount of money.
+So is it possible to live abroad anywhere on that amount of cash per month, or are we talking cardboard boxes under flyovers?

 Home to around 115,000 people, the city also offers nearby whale and dolphin watching, excellent beaches and is fast becoming a prime location for those wanting to retire in the Philippines as it has a large number of medical clinics, good city amenities, as well as a laid back lifestyle.

 So we can tick off housing.
-Accommodation is cheap enough to allow you to live for less than $500 per month in the Philippines.
+You can find accommodation cheap enough to allow you to live for less than $1000 per month in the Philippines.

-Next it is on to groceries, if we are living in a rented room we have around $440 (£303) of our $500 budget left.
+Next it is on to groceries.
+If we are living in a rented room we have around $850 of our $1000 budget left.

 Starting with the essentials, a pack of cigarettes will set you back around $2 and a 1/3 of a litre of San Miguel beer $2.1.
 So to live a typical expat lifestyle of 2 bottles of beer each night costs around $130 per month.
 We are down to $620.